ABCs of Managed Long-Term Care—A Glossary

 An agency that provides nursing, rehabilitative, and other skilled services to people in their homes.
 CHHAs can be paid by Medicaid, Medicare and other insurance plans.

-A service a MLTC must provide or pay for according to their contract with the Department of Health.
-It can also be referred to as a guaranteed service as it is described on the ICS website.
+A service an MLTC must provide or pay for according to their contract with the Department of Health.
+It can also be referred to as a guaranteed service as it is described on the ICS Community Care website.
 Covered services need to be necessary according to the judgment of a nurse or care manager.
 Covered services include: care management, nursing, therapy, nursing home care, medical equipment and supplies, podiatry, dentistry, optometry, respiration therapy, transportation, adult day care, and social day care.

 A covered MLTC service that includes the routine, preventive, and restorative care for the teeth such as cleanings, gum scaling, fillings, bridgework, or dentures.

 People who either: 1) have insurance from both Medicare and Medicaid or 2) meet the criteria to have insurance from both Medicare and Medicaid (See Medicaid Eligible and Medicare Eligible).
 People receiving services from an MLTC may be eligible for both Medicare and Medicaid, but MUST be Medicaid Eligible.

 Devices and equipment needed in the treatment of a specific medical condition.
 DME may also be used to support functioning in activities of daily living.
 Includes but is not limited to: mobility devices such as wheelchairs, walkers, canes, and scooters; beds; bathroom equipment; adaptive aids such as reachers; and all repairs.
 A covered MLTC service.

 A document that assigns a person to make end-of-life decisions when an individual is no longer able to.